If you have questions or comments,

 Consider the full context of 1 Corinthians 6:9-11.
 "Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God."
 (NIV).

 "And that is what some of you were."
 The Corinthian Christians were guilty of many sins.
-Likewise, we are all sinners saved by grace, and God's grace and love for us is far greater than all of our sins.
+Likewise, all Christians are sinners saved by grace, and God's grace and love for us is far greater than all of our sins.
 "If we say we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."
 1 John 1:8-9 (ESV).
 God is able to take us from where we are, and move us into a sanctified relationship with Him through the indwelling of the Holy Spirit.
-Not long ago, alcoholics and divorced people were not welcome in most churches, but Alcoholics Anonymous brought many alcoholics into a relationship with Jesus Christ.
+Not too long ago, alcoholics and divorced people were not welcome in most churches, but Alcoholics Anonymous brought many alcoholics into a saving relationship with Jesus Christ.
 Christians should reach out to everyone and encourage them to give their hearts to Jesus, then continue to teach and encourage each other to more closely follow His example as we are sanctified through the power of the Holy Spirit.

 1 All Bible quotations are taken from the English Standard Version, ESV, copyright 2001 by Crossway Bibles, or from the New International Version, NIV, copyright 1973, 1978, 1984 by International Bible Society.